 Our health starts in the gut!

 The human gut is home to many different strains and species of microorganisms, which are collectively known as the microbiome.
 We now know that these microbial allies are the foundation of health and wellness, and that we need to tend to our gut gardens with a greater awareness of the impact of our diet and lifestyle habits.

-Research into gut health has mushroomed as we enter the post-biotic era, and focus more on reseeding the gut microbiome as opposed to killing off the bad bugs.
+Research into gut health has mushroomed as we enter the post-biotic era with a focus on reseeding the gut microbiome as opposed to killing off the bad bugs.
 Diagnosis of gut conditions has come a long way since the humble food sensitivity test and subsequent elimination diets, and we understand far more now beyond just a standard diagnosis of IBS.
 As the world of gut testing opens up to us, we can really start to get to know our microbiomes.
 Our adult bodies harbour ten times more microbial than human cells, and our intestines contain the highest-density bacterial ecosystems, which leaves huge scope for the area of microbial testing.
 As medicine moves more towards disease prevention, I believe gut testing, personalised diets and probiotics are set to play a huge part in this.

 What's inside my gut?

 What can microbiome testing tell me about my gut?